-The Solo Mode takes about 75-90 minutes to play, and uses the standard components required for the multiplayer version, plus the 3 Solo Mode cards.
+The Solo Mode takes about 75-90 minutes to play and uses the standard components required for the multiplayer version, plus the 3 Solo Mode cards.
 This mode uses an automa system, where you choose your actions on your turn, and then draw cards to determine the automa's turns.
-This automa uses a deckbuilder mechanic, so in addition the the variability that results from setup, the automa will also play the game differently depending on the cards it drafts through the game.
+This automa uses a deckbuilder mechanic, so in addition, the variability that results from setup, the automa will also play the game differently depending on the cards it drafts through the game.
 The automa is themed around the Hugh Allan Syndicate, a railway syndicate whose bribery of the government resulted in the Pacific Scandal, which humiliated the government and delayed the construction of the railway for years.
 They present a formidable challenge, being unscrupulous and powerful, and you'll need superior wits to defeat them.

 Defeat the Syndicate

 To defeat the Hugh Allan Syndicate, you must complete all three victory conditions:

 1. Outscore the Syndicate: In The Transcontinental, you gain points by completing developments along the track, extending the railway at the Railhead each round, and adding new cars to the train.
 Both you and the Syndicate will use all three of these ways to collect points.

 2. Complete your objectives: in the multiplayer game, you begin the game with 1 Investment Card, and acquire a second one midway through the game.
 Completing these scores you end-game points.
 In the Solo Mode, start the game with 2 Investment Cards, and acquire a third midway through the game.
 You must complete all three of these investments to win.